Emancipation (1996)

 Disc One 1.
 Jam of the Year 2.
 Right Back Here in My Arms 3.
 Somebody's Somebody 4.
 Get Yo Groove On 5.
 Courtin' Time 6.
 Betcha By Golly Wow 7.
 We Gets Up 8.
 White Mansion 9.
 Damned if I Do 10.I Can't Make U Love Me 11.Mr.
 Happy 12.In This Bed I Scream Disc Two 1.
 Sex in the Summer 2.
 One Kiss at a Time 3.
 Soul Sanctuary 4.
 Emale 5.
 Curious Child 6.
 Dreamin' About You 7.
 Joint 2 Joint 8.
 The Holy River 9.
 Let's Have a Baby 10.Saviour 11.The Plan 12.Friend, Lover, Sister, Mother/Wife Disc Three 1.
 Slave 2.
 New World 3.
 The Human Body 4.
 Face Down 5.
 La, La, La Means I Love U 6.
 Style 7.
 Sleep Around 8.
 Da, Da, Da 9.
 My Computer 10.One of Us 11.The Love We Make 12.Emancipation

-After listening to this massive collection, my first instinct was to give this an extra half-star based solely on volume.
-Then, later, I thought about taking away a half-star for the very same reason.
-This was definitely a puzzler.
-How does one review a brand new triple cd of all new songs?
+After diving into this massive triple-CD collection, my first thought was to bump it up an extra half-star just for sheer volume.
+Then, later, I found myself wanting to dock a half-star for that very same reason.
+Confusing?
+Absolutely.
+How do you even begin to review a brand-new triple album packed with all new songs?

-Should this thing have been whittled down to, say, a double disc?
-Quite frankly, no. There’s simply too much awesome material here.
-The upshot is, like having too much money, one tends to not quite appreciate these songs as much as they should.
-That, in itself, is a bit of a letdown, but it is the lesser of two evils.
+Should this have been trimmed down to a double album?
+Honestly, no. There’s simply too much excellent music here to cut.
+The downside is, just like having too much money, you tend to take some of these songs for granted.
+That’s a bit of a letdown, but it’s the lesser of two evils.

-Yes, it is possible to have too much good stuff.
+Yes, it turns out you can have too much good stuff.

 Go back to the main page